Date: Monday August 19, 2019

 All aid station captains (and anyone else that has time) should read THIS https://www.superiorfalltrailrace.com/as-captains-section/

 Obviously during the busy times / when the aid stations are slammed captains will be hands on helping runners, filling water bottles etc. but the primary job that aid station captains are responsible to do is to manage the aid station and other aid station volunteers – this includes making sure long duration volunteers are getting some rest, keeping an eye on volunteer / spectator parking (making sure it is safe / people are parking in the designated places or on one side of the road only), making sure there are volunteers safely helping at the road crossings, making sure volunteers and crews are staying out of the road, working with the HAM Radio operators and generally overseeing the big picture at the aid station – in essence it is a management position, let your helpers do the smaller (albeit very important tasks) normally associated with working an aid station.
-You in essence are my / the race directors surrogate at your aid station and we need your help focusing on the big picture since I cannot be there myself!
+You in essence are my / the race directors surrogate at your aid station and we need your help focusing on the big picture.

 Captains, take a look at who you have been assigned, if you feel you need more help feel free to recruit (and have anyone you recruit sign up on the website) or let us know and we will look for more help.
 For those of you that did not do most of your own recruiting we will put you in direct touch with the other volunteers at your aid station prior to the race via email.

-Road Crossings – VERY IMPORTANT:
+Road Crossings, Parking and Traffic Control – VERY IMPORTANT:

-TIME SENSITIVE: Volunteer Lodging (If Needed, Please Sign Up Via Link Below):
+*TIME SENSITIVE Volunteer Lodging (If Needed, Please Sign Up Via Link Below):

 We have some communal type lodging available at the Finish / Caribou Highlands for those that need it.
-Complete details about this lodging can be found HERE https://www.superiorfalltrailrace.com/volunteer-lodging/ If after reading you decide you need a place to stay at any point during the weekend we ask that you please follow this link and indicate to us when / signup HERE [OMITTED] – if you need lodging please indicate this to us AS SOON AS POSSIBLE!
+Complete details about this lodging can be found HERE https://www.superiorfalltrailrace.com/volunteer-lodging/ If after reading you decide you need a place to stay at any point during the weekend we ask that you please follow this link and indicate to us when / signup HERE https://forms.gle/yDytQGHfp8PXXHEY6 – if you need lodging please indicate this to us AS SOON AS POSSIBLE!

 Trail Markers and Trail Sweepers Specific:

-Your names are on the volunteer assignment page but specific volunteer assignments for these positions will be made and emailed to you within the next ten days or so – generally speaking markers will all need to be available to meet at Caribou Highlands on Thursday Sept 8th at 6:30 AM and be available until evening.
+Your names are on the volunteer assignment page but specific volunteer assignments for these positions will be made and emailed to you within the next week or so – generally speaking markers will all need to be available to meet at Caribou Highlands on Thursday Sept 8th at 6:30 AM and be available until evening.
 Sweepers, the idea is that you are available for multiple sections on both Friday, Friday-Overnight and Saturday until the finish – some of you will be helping in other capacities as well (aid stations prior to a sweep).
-We are looking pretty good for markers and sweepers – please note that at this time we are only taking on new markers and sweepers that feel they are interested in making a long-term multi-year commitment to marking and sweeping – if you feel you might be interested in this, please let us know.
+We are looking pretty good for markers and sweepers – please note that at this time we are only taking on new markers and sweepers that feel they are interested in making a long-term multi-year commitment to marking and sweeping – if you feel you might be interested in this in the future, please let us know.

 HAM Radio Operators Specific: